naivary/govm/README.md

 an additional disk with the option DISK_SIZE_SECOND but your are not setting the FILE_SYSTEM for it, then you will see that type of error message.

+## Init
+Running the init script will install all requirements and setup the environment for the proper using of `govm`.
+After a reboot of your local machine you can use govm.
+In some cases it may occur an error that vagrant is not able to start the virtual-machine.
+There are two solutions for this error:
+1. Use govm after a reboot of the local machine once the init script is finished.
+2. Deactive and activate the `VirtualBox Host-Only Ethernet Adapter` and reboot your local machine afterwards.
+3. Delete all `VirtualBox Host-Only Ethernet Adapter` and create one without a `dhcp-server` and with the `IPv4 192.168.56.1/24`.

 ## Known issues and possible fixes